graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 ### Exception Handling

-Exceptions have been split into two categories: input errors, and processing errors.
+Exceptions have been split into three categories: schema errors, input errors, and processing errors.
 For instance, if an invalid query was passed to the `DocumentExecuter`, it would be considered an input error, and a `SyntaxError` would be thrown.
 Or if an invalid enum string was passed as a variable to a query, an `InvalidValueError` would be thrown.
 All validation rules that fail their respective tests are treated as input errors.